jhsware/inferno-bootstrap/README.md

 // Cherry pick to reduce size
 import Input from 'inferno-bootstrap/lib/Form/Input'

-// Or keep it simple if you don't worry about file size
-// (tree shaking only works with ES6 imports) import { Input } from 'inferno-bootstrap/lib'
+// Or keep it simple and use tree shaking import { Input } from 'inferno-bootstrap/lib'
 ```